 Kristi Heim has the story in the Seattle Times.
 The photo is by Ellen M. Banner.
 On sunny weekends, growing numbers of people can be seen out in Shilshole Bay, seeming to walk on water.
 Call it surfing, Ballard style.
 They balance on long surf boards, propelling themselves around the Sound with oversized paddles.
 Stand-up […]

-Les Blumenthal has the story in the Bellingham Herald: Highly invasive mussels are lurking on the Northwest’s doorstep, threatening to gum up the dams that produce the region’s cheap electricity, clog drinking water and irrigation systems, jeopardize aquatic ecosystems and upset efforts to revive such endangered species as salmon.
-Despite efforts to stop them, the […]
+Les Blumenthal has the story in the Bellingham Herald: Highly invasive mussels are lurking on the Northwest’s doorstep, thumb threatening to gum up the dams that produce the region’s cheap electricity, viagra clog drinking water and irrigation systems, jeopardize aquatic ecosystems and upset efforts to revive such endangered species as salmon.
+Despite efforts to stop […]

-BRIAN EVERSTINE has the story in THE NEWS TRIBUNE: Dan and Wendy Herforth came to the Commencement Bay Maritime Fest to take a tour, and to get an up-close look at Tacoma’s working waterfront.
+BRIAN EVERSTINE has the story in THE NEWS TRIBUNE: Dan and Wendy Herforth came to the Commencement Bay Maritime Fest to take a tour, doctor and to get an up-close look at Tacoma’s working waterfront.
 What followed was just extra.
-The two brought their daughter down to the last day of the weekend’s festival, and after […]
+The two brought their daughter down to the last day of the weekend’s festival, search […]

 JOHN STARK has the story in THE BELLINGHAM HERALD: During months of negotiations that led up to their Aug.
 4 agreement on waterfront redevelopment projects, the Port of Bellingham and Lummi Nation discussed forming a partnership to acquire and develop as much as 100 acres of property along Slater Road, just west of Interstate 5. […]